NLP-Suite/NLP-Suite/setup_Mac/readme_Mac.txt

 	Press enter to run the command and then run STEP1 again.

 4. Once STEP1 is finished, run STEP2-install_components through right-click -> run using Powershell

+	STEP2 relies on Git.
+Please download Git at this link https://git-scm.com/downloads (select the macOS link and then download and install Xcode (if space allows; if you have limited disk space, use the binary installer).

 	STEP2 will install all Python components via requirements.txt and Java files and may take quite a while.
 STEP2 will also install torch and torchvision, nltk, and spaCy en language pack.
 Please, be patient.
 Installatin of all files may take an hour or more.

 NLP Suite updates & Git instructions

 The NLP Suite updates the scripts automatically to the lastest release available on GitHub every time you exit the NLP Suite.
 The update features rely on Git.
-Please download Git at this link https://git-scm.com/downloads (select the macOS link and then download and install Xcode (if space allows; if you have limited disk space, use the binary installer).

 Run Instructions